It is good practice to verify the integrity of the distribution files.

 The api project contains source to build jdo-api.jar, which defines the JDO API.
 The jar file is the only artifact needed for users who wish to compile their programs using the JDO API.
 It can be downloaded automatically by maven and placed into the local maven repository if you include the proper dependency in your maven project definition.
 Use groupId javax.jdo, artifactId jdo-api, version 3.1-rc1 and define your remote repository as http://www.ibiblio.org/maven.
 Alternatively, it can be downloaded manually and put into a location of your choice.

 This is a download for all implementors of JDO, and for those who want to check how well an implementation is compliant with the JDO specification.
-The tck2 project contains the JDO 2 Technology Compatibility Kit.
+The tck project contains the JDO Technology Compatibility Kit.
 The source distribution is the only artifact needed to be downloaded by the user.
 The dependencies are automatically downloaded by maven as needed to run the TCK.
+Please refer to the README.html for further details.

 It is essential that you verify the integrity of the downloaded files using the PGP signature.